tillbiskup/tiny-webcasts/docs/workflow.rst

   audio-004.wav
   ...
   audio-nnn.wav

+It doesn't matter how you name your presentation, as long as you have only a single PDF file in the temporary directory.
+Furthermore, as long as your audio files are named in a consecutive way so that they are listed in the correct order (using the ``ls`` command), everything should be fine.

 Wonder why using three digits for numbering the audio files?
 From own experience, it can easily happen for a lecture of 45 minutes that you end up with more than 99 single slides, provided that you uncover content on a single slide in small steps.
 Remember: The number of slides appearing in your presentation is usually less than the actual number of slides you are showing if you uncover things stepwise.